clp-research/slurk/docs/slurk_quickstart.rst

 - `python minimal.py` *<TOKEN>*

 In the terminal window where you started the chat server, you should see a message stating that `minimal bot has connected`.
-In the window of the chat bot, you will see some JSON structures.
-These structures contain several pieces of information, for example about the room and the user.
-They are needed to keep track of all events and to emit data to the right room or user.
-You can access all the information with the help of the predefined commands in the bots, e.g.:
+In the window of the minimal bot, you will see some JSON structures.
+These structures contain information about events emitted by the server.
+Several kinds of information are included in this event data, for example about the room and the user.
+The event data can be accessed using event handlers, several of which are predefined in the bot files.
+For instance, the following piece of code causes the bot to print the event data:

     .. code-block:: python

       def on_message(self, data):
           print("on_message", data)

 where *data*, in this case, holds information about the user that sends a text, about the rooms that are involved and of course the text message itself (see *minimal.py*).
-Depending on which command you are using the contents of the JSON structures may vary.
+Depending on which handler you are using, information about different events can be accessed.

 Now start two browsers and log in as two different users (let's call them `A` and `B`), as described above in :ref:`twobrowsers`.
 The list of users in the top right corner of the window should now indicate that besides `A` and `B` there is also a user called `minimal bot`.